What to Do with Christmas Beads? Make Cute Pokemon Perler Beads!

 If you are crafting with kids during the holiday break, you don't want to start a massive 5000-bead mural.
 You want something quick, satisfying, and giftable.

-This is where Pokemon perler beads Small patterns shine.
+This is where small Pokémon perler bead patterns shine.
 Small projects are great because they fit on a single pegboard and iron quickly.

-For a pikachu perler beads cute design, you only need a small 20x20 grid.
+For a cute Pikachu perler bead design, you only need a small 20x20 grid.

 What is the most iconic use of red and white beads?
 A Pokéball!

 You have Red (Charmander) and Green (Bulbasaur).
 If you have some Blue (Squirtle), you can complete the trio.
-Small, sprite-style starters are timeless and look great on a fridge magnet.
+Small, sprite-style stickers are timeless and look great on a fridge magnet.

 You might be thinking, "I can see the picture in my head, but I don't know where to put the beads."